Nylon (band): 2006–2007: Nylon and international success

-Nylon released their debut UK single "Losing A Friend" (written by English songwriters, Chris and Tony Griffiths, ex The Real People) on 10 July 2006.
+Nylon released their debut UK single "Losing a Friend" (written by English songwriters, Chris and Tony Griffiths, ex The Real People) on 10 July 2006.
 It reached number 29 in the UK Top 40 singles chart, was Woolworths' single of the week upon release, and also hit number one on The Box's famed Box Breakers chart.
 Nylon have supported Westlife, Girls Aloud, McFly and Journey South on all of their UK tours.
 On the latter, Klara had become ill and the band had to pull out last minute and return to Iceland.

-The follow-up to "Losing A Friend" was a double A-Side single; "Closer", another Griffiths composition, and a cover of the Eurythmics classic "Sweet Dreams".
-The video for "Closer" was being rotated on 'The Box' and, as "Losing A Friend" did, reached #1 on the Box Breakers chart.
+The follow-up to "Losing a Friend" was a double A-Side single; "Closer", another Griffiths composition, and a cover of the Eurythmics classic "Sweet Dreams".
+The video for "Closer" was being rotated on The Box and, as "Losing a Friend" did, reached #1 on the Box Breakers chart.
 The single was released on October 23.
 Although it had previously made #1 in Iceland, it failed to reach the top 40 in the UK.
 Although, "Sweet Dreams" did receive much attention from clubs, making it #1 on the Commercial Dance Charts in the UK for an entire week.
 The April release of "Holiday", the band's last single with all four bandmembers, went straight to number one and was on the top of the Icelandic Chart for over a month.
 "Holiday" went on to be one of the girl's biggest selling singles ever.

 2007–2008: Emilia's departure, 100% Nylon and break

-The UK release of "100% Nylon", originally announced for October 2006, was then planned for February 2007 but was cancelled and shelved when Emilia Bjorg, a founding member of the group, left the band in late summer of 2007.
+The UK release of 100% Nylon, originally announced for October 2006, was then planned for February 2007 but was cancelled and shelved when Emilia Bjorg, a founding member of the group, left the band in late summer of 2007.
 The news, announced on their official website a day after the press had reported the story, came shortly after a swarm of press over Emilia getting married.
 With Nylon's upcoming schedule, it is rumoured that the reason Emilia left the band was to spend time with her husband rather than traveling the world with the band.
 Emilia and the rest of the girls are still on fantastic terms, with Emilia still heading out to the occasional Nylon concert.

-In 2007, as a trio, the group release a Best Af, album in Iceland this November 2007 featuring all of their past singles, videos, and new single "Holiday" (with Emilía yet) and "Shut Up" reaching two #1.
+In 2007, as a trio, the group release a Best Af, album in Iceland this November 2007 featuring all of their past singles, videos, and new single "Holiday" (with Emilia yet) and "Shut Up" reaching two #1.
 In 2008 the group returned to Iceland and announced the disband.
 They said they missed family in Iceland – the group moved to UK when released their third album.

 The Charlies

-Em 2011 Klara Elias, Alma Goodman and Camilla Stones formed a spin-off new group named The Charlies.
+In 2011, Klara Elias, Alma Goodman and Camilla Stones formed a spin-off new group named The Charlies.
 The group released only one single, "Hello Luv", but failed to sign a new contract with a label.
-On January 17, 2015 they disbanded.
+On January 17, 2015, they disbanded.